DigiDuRe/DigiDuRe/act1/README.md

 NB: Step 8 has also been performed for the child table produced for ministers under step 7.

+The jupyther notebook that converts the textfile into a relational database can be accessed [here](act1/conversion_text_to_table_minister.ipynb)

 # Dataset 2 - Dutch Ministers 1572-2004